 - Player/Room properties: Photon updates and syncs these, even to players who join later.

 Your event codes should stay below 200.
-Each code should define the type of event and the content it carries.
+Each code defines the type of event and the content receivers can expect.

 The event data in the example above is a